 We’ve again long outgrown our office and warehouse and are now returning to our roots.
 In March we’ll be opening and operating an additional warehouse in Cleveland.
 Soon we will welcome Drew, who helped out at Microcosm in the 90s, to manage the new location.
 Now that Microcosm is a veritable adult, it seems only appropriate that it can also become a full time job.

 Aside from more space, social distancing, and people power, the additional warehouse will help us to ship more efficiently to the midwest and east coast U.S. This should help us to get our work to nearby stores much faster and try to keep pace with how much things are picking up.
 We’ve also added additional field sales reps in Maryland, Pennsylvania, Delaware, South Dakota, North Dakota, Illinois, and New Jersey.
 It’s truly incredible to watch our work end up in more and more stores.
 Returning to independent distribution at the beginning of 2019 was truly the best decision we ever made, and is a huge part of why we made it through 2020 in such good shape (though, again, exhausting).

 Our total sales for the year were $1.67 million dollars.
 Here’s what we are selling.
 As you can see, zines jumped past ebooks while most of the rest held consistent with 2019 percentages, though published books began gaining on distributed in the latter portion of the year:

 Here are our bestsellers, by dollars:

 And a friendly reminder: While we’re legally a “for-profit” organization, we choose to operate on a break-even basis.
-This means that when we have profits (which isn’t all the time, but we try), they don’t go into our owners’ yacht fund; they go into staff wages and taking a chance on publishing new books we believe in.
-Getting to do work we care about every day and put books out there that help people change their lives is way better than a yacht.
-Which is an important attitude to have in the publishing industry!
+This means that when we have profits, they don’t go into perks for our owners; they go into staff wages and taking a chance on publishing new books we believe in.
+Getting to do work we care about every day and put books out there that help people change their lives is the best kind of perk.